Alexander Burgess: Ordained ministry

 Burgess was ordained to the diaconate on November 3, 1842, by Presiding Bishop Alexander Viets Griswold, and to the priesthood on November 1, 1843, by Bishop John Prentiss Kewley Henshaw of Rhode Island.
 In 1842, Burgess was assigned to St Stephen's Church in East Haddam, Connecticut, while in 1843 he became rector of St Mark's Church in Augusta, Maine.
 Between 1854 and 1866 he served as rector St Luke's Church in Portland, Maine.
 In 1866, he went to become rector of St John's Church in Brooklyn, while in 1869 he assumed the rectorship of Christ Church in Springfield, Massachusetts, where he remained till 1878.
 He represented the dioceses of Maine, Long Island and Massachusetts as a deputy from 1844 to 1877, and was elected President of the House of Deputies in 1877.

 Bishop

-During a special convention held February 26, 1878, Burgess was elected as the first Bishop of Quincy on the forty forth ballot.
+During a special convention held February 26, 1878, Burgess was elected as the first Bishop of Quincy on the forty fourth ballot.
 He was consecrated in Christ Church on May 15, 1878, by Presiding Bishop Benjamin B. Smith.
+In 1892, he preached at the General Convention in Baltimore.